TheStarport/KnowledgeBase/File Structures/utf/ale.md

 | pairCount       | uint32   | Node pair count.                        |
 | *nodePairs*     |          | Node pairs.                             |

+* Unused floats appear only when version is 1.1f.

 Each node instance is:

 | Name     | Type   | Description                                      |